openshift/openshift_zabbix/README.md

 1. (Optional) Add the openshift\_zabbix module into your Puppet code repository, and integrate it into your manifests.
-1. Deploy *openshift_zabbix/files/{checks,lib}* onto your OpenShift broker, node, and messaging (ActiveMQ) server as documented in *openshift_zabbix/manifests*.
+1. Deploy *openshift_zabbix/files/{checks,lib}* onto your OpenShift broker, node and messaging (ActiveMQ) server as documented in *openshift_zabbix/manifests*.
 1. (Optional) Use *openshift_zabbix/files/openshift_zabbix.conf.sample* as an
    example of how to deploy common configuration settings to your OpenShift